 We touched down in Cabo San Lucas, grabbed a rental car and took the toll road about an hour north.
 Once we hit town, we were told to find a bright red wall and take a right at the fork in the road.
 Directions only made in Mexico.
 We had arrived in Todos Santos.

+We continued through the house in pure discovery mode touring the main house first.
 The blast of cold air that greeted us through the door was better than a champagne reception.
 Thank goodness for good air conditioning and ceiling fans.
 Remember that heat everyone told me about?
 Oh it was hot alright.
 Muy caliente.
+But I looooved it.

-We set our bags down and continued through the house in pure discovery mode.
 The architectural details were stunning.
 From the clean lines of the furniture to the stunning arches and white background in the room, the home was magnificent.
-It was as if modern met traditional and had a collab in Mexico.
+It was as if modern met traditional and had a collaboration in Mexico.
 The curved lines coupled with the textures of the thatched roofs made for beautiful backdrops in a rural setting.

 I learned that the owner purchased the 33 acre property in the 1970's and had the house custom built to her desires.
 They built the house in sections with each building it's own entity.
 The kitchen was separated from the home to protect the main living from potential fire.
 Wood burning stoves and authentic kitchen styled in the Mexican way, one had to guard against potential fires.